FayeCarter/tails/README.md

 ## System Requirements

-To run this project you will need to have Python 3, pipenv and npm installed
+To run this project you will need to have Python 3, (pipenv)[https://pypi.org/project/pipenv/] and yarn installed

 ## How to run this code